zqx1392/hello-world/README.md

 now
+- buy new ais phone for use, also shutdown dtac
+- track after-war
 - reserve phc52r m7s4q5
-- buy new ais phone for use, also shutdown dtac
+- (sat-sun)cut the hair
 - buy omiyage (for anime-bu(aki?), for yamasaki-jinji-san - ปลาหมึกบด
-- (sat-sun)cut the hair
 - (sat-sun)prepare bag (estimate space for my shuumi) <- work cloth later
 - time to seriously listen jap and capture pitch